482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • Check your visa eligibility

 It is absolutely vital to make sure that you qualify for the visa before you apply for it.
 You may believe that you meet the requirements, but this is often not the case.
-A registered Migration Agent can assess your eligibility and confirm if you qualify.
-The application process is complex and difficult to navigate, and you risk thousands of dollars if you do not get it right the first time.
-Visa occupation lists and regulations can literally change overnight, so having a Registered Migration Agent on your side can really make all the difference.
+A Registered Migration Agent can assess your eligibility and confirm if you do indeed qualify.
+The application process is complex and difficult to navigate, and you risk losing thousands of dollars if you do not get it right the first time.
+Visa occupation lists, Immigration policies and regulations can change without warning so having a Registered Migration Agent on your side can really make all the difference.

 • Have an approved sponsor

 Your visa eligibility is only one part of the process.
 You must have an employer who is willing to sponsor you.
 Your employer must meet the criteria to become a Standard Business Sponsor.
 A registered Migration Agent can let you know whether your employer qualifies.
-You cannot submit an application unless your employer is a current approved sponsor – or is willing to lodge an application for approval.
+You cannot lodge a 482 visa application unless your employer is a current approved sponsor – or is willing to lodge an application for approval.
 It is important that your employer understands what their role as a sponsor involves.
+A Registered Migration Agent can also manage the employer’s side of the visa application process.

 • Be nominated in the occupation

-Next comes the nomination.
 Your employer must nominate the position that you will fill.
-The employer must show that they have advertised the position and given Australian workers a fair chance to apply.
-The Department of Home Affairs has specific requirements in relation to labour market testing.
-If an ad is not up for long enough or advertised in the wrong place, it will cause the nomination to fail.
+The employer may need to demonstrate that they have advertised the position and given Australian workers a fair chance to apply.
+The Department of Home Affairs has specific requirements in relation to Labour Market Testing.
+If a job advertisement is not online for long enough, does not include the requirement information or is advertised in the wrong place, the nomination will be refused.
 Employers must also meet salary and genuineness requirements.
+Depending on the nominated occupation, there may also be caveats.
 One small mistake in this part of the process and it’s all over!

 • Apply for the 482 visa